 Sign up to receive this Control Girl Q & A series by email here.

-I suppose I could have written Control Girl about seven controlling women from our day.
+Control Girl about seven controlling women from our day.
 There would surely be no shortage of examples to choose from, right?
 If I had done so, I probably would have chosen seven women from various life stages, income brackets, and life paths.
 I would have included a career-focused woman, a stay-at-home mom, a mother-in-law, and a grandma.
 And several, I’m sure, would have been single girls.

 But I wanted to write a Bible study, not just a book.
 I wanted my readers to hear from God, not just me.
 Here’s what I wrote in Control Girl’s introduction:

 I’ve divided each chapter into lessons with a correlating Bible passage to read first.
 Please, oh please, don’t skip these Bible readings!
 I wouldn’t want you to miss out on the power that God’s Word can unleash when you hear from him directly.

 Studying Bible women—rather than tagging Bible verses onto the experiences of women from today— offered two advantages.
 Even for singles.